 Describe an interest rate factor and name common examples of interest rate factors.

 An interest rate factor is a random variable that impacts interest in some way.
 The simplest formulations assume that there is only one factor driving all interest rates and that the factor is itself an interest rate.
-The interest rate factor can be, is typically:
+The interest rate factor, is typically:

 Spot rate,